grodansparadis/vscp/docs/setting_up_the_system_on_linux.md

 *Note* For a production system choosing a stable release version is strongly recommended.

-You can also download a zip of the latest bleeding edge source by clicking ion the 'clone and download' button at [GitHub](https://github.com/grodansparadis/vscp).
+You can also download a zip of the latest bleeding edge source by clicking on the 'clone and download' button at [GitHub](https://github.com/grodansparadis/vscp).

 Enter the 'vscp' folder created by the unpacking/clone process